RachidMA/10dots/README.md

 ![Header](10dots-welcome.png)

 # What is 10 Dots?
 10 dots is a web application that allows users to connect with service providers in their area.
 After a task is completed, users can rate the service based on a dots review system.
-Created using the Laravel framework.</br></br>
+Created using the Laravel framework due to its security, ease of use when implementing code into blade templates</br></br>

 🟠'Doers' are able to create a task in 3 categories: Music, Art, History</br>
 🟠'Users' can search for help in different countries (Australia, Belgium, Canada, Germany, USA, and the UK)